trkin/trk_datatables_js/README.md

 gnome-open http://localhost:8081/dist/server_side.html
 ```

-To test on a project localy
+To test on a project locally
 ```
-# in package folder
+# in this folder (trk_datatables package folder)
 yarn link

+# to see links
+ls -la ~/.config/yarn/link

-# in usage folder
+# in usage folder (rails folder)
-# eventual remove from package and node_modules
+# eventually remove from package and node_modules
 yarn remove trk_datatables
 yarn link trk_datatables
+# this will create link node_modules/trk_datatables ->
+# ../../../.config/yarn/link/trk_datatables which points to
+# ~/javascript/trk_datatables

 # when you are done, you should use npm version, not local
 yarn unlink trk_datatables
 yarn add trk_datatables
 ```

-Also to debug on Rails app, you can put `debugger` in
+Also to debug on Rails app, you can put `debugger` here in `src/index.js` and
-`node_modules/trk_datatables/src/index.js` and change (simply add new line)
+change (simply add new line) `app/javascript/packs/application.js` to triger
-`app/javascript/packs/application.js` to triger webpack rebuild.
+webpack rebuild.

 For icons we used http://fontello.com/ `npm install fontello-cli -g` and open a
 page: